ShazaMohamed/Task-Manager-CRUD/README.md

 3- install express, mongoose, nodemon

-4- add "serve": "node server.js",
-        "dev": "nodemon server.js"   to package.json if it doesn't exist

-5- create a connection in MongoDB Compass
+4- create a connection in MongoDB Compass

-6- put the MongoDB URI in dataBaseConnection variable
+5- put the MongoDB URI in dataBaseConnection variable

-7- use npm run dev to launch the sever and connect to db
+6- use npm run dev to launch the sever and connect to db

-8- in postman create requests as explained in API Documentation file
+7- in postman create requests as explained in API Documentation file

 use http://localhost:8080/task/crud as the base URL